seydaozer/CSE232-Logic-Circuit-and-Design/README.md

 One user tries to shift the ON led to left while the other tries to push it to right.
 The one pushing the button faster wins the game.

-Project 2: Dsigning a machine that can compute the multiplication of two numbers without using multiplier.
+Project 2: Design of a machine that can compute the multiplication of two numbers without using multiplier.
 Tihs machine takes two 16-bit numbers and compute the multiplication result of these two numbers.

 Final Project: implementation of hangman game machine with Logisim